Luis-Villegas/C-Camp/Installation_Instructions.rst

     :align: center

 Next, run the exacutable and you will see the follwing window:
+Here you will read over the license agreement and agree if you choose to.
+Click **Agree** to continue.

 ..  image:: images/Image_2.png
     :align: center

+Once you agree, you will be prompted to select with features you would like to install.
+For class purposes, it is recomended to use the default features selected.
+Click **Next** to continue.

 ..  image:: images/Image_3.png
     :align: center

+Now you will chose where the program should be saved.
+Click **Browse** if you would like to choose a diferent locatino than the default location.

 ..  image:: images/Image_4.png
     :align: center

+After selecting the program location, click **Next** to continue.

 ..  image:: images/Image_5.png
     :align: center

 ..  image:: images/Image_6.png
     :align: center